Konamiman/Nestor80/docs/LanguageReference.md

 If the `--direct-output-write` argument is passed to Nestor80 all the `ORG` statements will be treated as [`.PHASE`](#phase) statements, this means that `ORG`s will be taken in account to assign the appropriate values to labels, but not to decide the placement of the output in the output file: all the file contents will be generated sequentially.
 In the previous example, the generated file output with `--direct-output-write` would be simply 1,2,3,4,5,6.
 See ["Absolute output strategies"](#absolute-output-strategies).

-When assembling relocatable code any `ORG` statements found inside the absolute segment refer to absolute addresses, but addresses for `ORG` statements found in the code segment, the data segment or a COMMON block are relative to where these segments will end up being assembled in the final program.
+When building a MACRO-80 relocatable file any `ORG` statements found inside the absolute segment refer to absolute addresses, but addresses for `ORG` statements found in the code segment, the data segment or a COMMON block are relative to where these segments will end up being assembled in the final program.
 For example:

 ```
 dseg